Keypost Policy Model

 What "policy" means in Keypost

-In Keypost, a policy is a deterministic rule evaluated at runtime, directly in the request path between an agent and an MCP server.
-Policies are not advisory and do not rely on agent-side cooperation.
-Every request is evaluated before a tool is executed.
+A policy is a rule evaluated at runtime in the request path between an agent and an upstream MCP server.
+Policies are enforced, not advisory.
+Every request is evaluated before a tool executes.

-This allows teams to define clear, enforceable boundaries around what agents can do, under what conditions, and with what limits - without modifying agent code or MCP servers.
+Teams define enforceable boundaries - what agents can do, under what conditions, with what limits - without modifying agent code or upstream servers.

 Where policies run

-Keypost sits between an agent and an MCP server.
-All tool calls flow through Keypost, where policies are evaluated synchronously before the request is forwarded.
+Keypost sits between an agent and the upstream MCP server.
+All tool calls flow through Keypost, where policies are evaluated before the request is forwarded.

 Agent → Keypost → MCP server